 You may have to remove the proxy settings on your Internet browser, e.g., Netscape Navigator or Internet Explorer.
 Or remove the dial-up settings on your browser.
 Check with your browser documentation, and make sure that your browser is set to connect directly and that any dial-up is disabled.
 Make sure that your browser is set to connect directly and that any dial-up is disabled.
-Make sure that your browser is set to connect directly and that any dial-up is disabled.
-Internet Options, and then the Connection tab.
+For Internet Explorer, click Tools, Internet Options, and then the Connection tab.
 Make sure that Internet Explorer is set to Never dial a connection.
 For Netscape Navigator, click Edit, Preferences, Advanced, and Proxy.
 Make sure that Netscape Navigator is set to Direct connection to the Internet.